PaoloRibeca/KPop/README.md

 ### `KPopCount`

-This is the list of command line options available for the program `KPopCountDB`.
+This is the list of command line options available for the program `KPopCount`.
 You can visualise the list by typing
 ```
-$ KPopCountDB -h
+$ KPopCount -h
 ```
 in your terminal.
 You will see a header containing information about the version:
 ```